Empresa Norfolk Hockey League Rules

 4.It is strongly advised that jewellery should not be worn during the game.
 Rings should be taped.

-6.It is strongly advised that at least one member of the team or the bench should have a First Aid Certificate or an equivalent qualification.
+6.It is strongly advised that at least one member of the team or the bench shall have a First Aid Certificate or an equivalent qualification.

 Rules for Players